 Moving back South is something Southerners do.
 Lovers of nostalgia, we are all about the rearview mirror, the greener grass in the yard where we grew up.
-Since leaving home at 17, I have moved back South eight times in 25 years, departing various Northeastern professional arcadias and supposedly superior dining opportunities for the bleached-linen, biscuit-baking, horsefly-biting landscape of my childhood.
+Since leaving home at 17, I have moved back South eight times in 25 years, I’ve developed many “frequent flyer points” with Short Notice Movers Inc. Departing various Northeastern professional arcadias and supposedly superior dining opportunities for the bleached-linen, biscuit-baking, horsefly-biting landscape of my childhood.
 Or as close to it as my California-born, New York City-bred husband would permit.

 This latest go, I made it all the way from NYC to Tennessee.
 The relocation was met with more raised eyebrows than the entire cast of every Real Housewives reality show.

 “Why?” they all (okay, mostly the New Yorkers) would ask.